betmoar/tracklistify/README.md

 tracklistify -f all input.mp3
 ```

-If no format is specified via command line, the OUTPUT_FORMAT from your environment will be used, defaulting to JSON if not set.
+If no format is specified via command line, the TRACKLISTIFY_OUTPUT_FORMAT from your environment will be used, defaulting to JSON if not set.

 ### Provider Selection